 Manfred von Richthofen was born on May 2, 1892 in today’s Wroclaw border in the Prussian, aristocratic family with military traditions.
 He spent his childhood in Świdnica.
 Young Manfred quickly decided on a soldier’s career.
-Initially served in cavalry units, however, after the beginning of the First World War, he felt unfulfilled by the daily, tedious and combatless life of the cavalryman and resigned from service in this formation.
+Initially serving in cavalry units, however, after the beginning of the First World War, he felt unfulfilled by the daily, tedious and combatless life of the cavalryman and resigned from service in this formation.

 He quickly changed the course of his military career and volunteered first to infantry and then to aviation squadrons.
 The rumour says that in his application for transfer he wrote: “I have not gone to war in order to collect cheese and eggs, but for another purpose!”

 The First World War was a virgin period for military aviation.
 The battle tactics were in its infancy, and in addition the German command did not take the air corpses seriously which, in their opinion, were not trustworthy.
 Flying in fighter planes was a real madness: there were no parachutes yet, and pilots generally lived very briefly – it was rare for a pilot to have been over 20 years of age.
 Von Richthofen was representing the first generation of combat enthusiasts in the air, who laid the foundations for the modern war doctrine.

 Von Richthofen joined the air force in May 1915 and already in July, after completing his basic training he was sent to the eastern front, where he was on observation flights.
 In August 1915, he underwent combat training and served as a fighter pilot on the western front.
 Initially, he didn’t go too well: he had problems with the aircraft, and during his first flight he even smashed the machine he was piloting.

 Find the enemy and shoot him down.
 The rest is nonsense.